aluminiumi/laborless/README.md

 [Read more about Firebase Database](https://firebase.google.com/docs/database/)

-Our website is located at: https://laborless-6d04f.firebaseapp.com/ Our database appears to be at: https://laborless-6d04f.firebaseio.com/
+Our website is located at: https://laborless-6d04f.firebaseapp.com/

+Our database is at: https://laborless-6d04f.firebaseio.com/

 Web Setup
 ---------------